bookbinder/like-burning-incense/README.md

 If you are interested in helping, please let me know.
 This is a resource that could be valuable for many religious communities.
 Some communities are getting smaller and may not have a good keyboardist.
-By writing out all the accompaniments, someone with only a basic knowledge of the keyboard would be able to accompany.
-Everything can be sight-read.
-It can also be valuable for parishes or small groups that would like to chant the psalms on certain occassions.
+By writing out all the accompaniments (with the computer automating a lot of that), someone with only a basic knowledge of the keyboard would be able to accompany.
+Everything could be sight-read.
+It could also be valuable for parishes or small groups that would like to chant the psalms on certain occassions.
+Finally, you could fork this project and change the individual files with your own psalm tones and pointings, and then it would be ready for immediate building.

 Apparently a new translation of the Liturgy of the Hours will be coming out in several years.
 At that point I would need to alter the individual files in the